therootcompany/gitdeploy/README.md

 ## License

-Copyright 2020 The git-deploy Authors
+Copyright 2020 The gitdeploy Authors

 This Source Code Form is subject to the terms of the Mozilla Public \
 License, v.
 2.0.
 If a copy of the MPL was not distributed with this \